Jknepper1/aphasia-analysis/README.md

 It looks like the Word Error Rate (WER) when BatchAlign2 is used to generate a CHAT transcript from audio is very dependent on the quality of the recordings going into the system.
 It can vary from 1% to 20% when **REV-AI ** is used according to [this](https://journals.sagepub.com/doi/full/10.1177/09637214241304345#core-bibr14-09637214241304345-1) study, which used BatchALign2's built in benchmarking feature to test varying audio conditions on two-party interviews and TED speeches.

 BatchAlign2 can also analyze CHAT transcripts for morphosyntactic structure.
 This is extremely accurate in english according to the same study above.

-##### What is the difference between a batchalign2 analysis and a CLAN mor -> eval pipeline?

-BatchAlign2 + Stanza: Good for initial processing (turning audio → transcript → UD parse).
-Fast, modern, and multilingual.

-CLAN mor + eval: Good for standardized analysis in CHAT/TalkBank corpora.
-This is what gives you continuity with decades of prior research and published norms.

-So in practice, many researchers use BatchAlign2 for transcription/segmentation/alignment, then still run mor and eval in CLAN to get the standardized %mor tier and developmental profiles that can be compared across studies.

 ## Talk Bank & API Privacy